kcp-dev/contrib/20250401-kubecon-london/workshop/02-explore-workspaces/README.md

 kubectl get configmap test -o json
 ```

 Notice how even though these two ConfigMaps have the same name `test`, and are in the same namespace `default`, they are actually two distinct objects.
-They live in two different workspaces, and are completely separate.
+They live in two different workspaces, and are completely separate. **Workspaces represent logical separation of resources in the cluster.**

 We've created a few workspaces now, and already it's easy to lose sight of what is where.
 Say hello to `ws tree`: